|

 free flow of nonviolent ideas, whether religious or nonreligious."

-And this the originator of the Norm added: "Dikes, my friend, concern the
+And this the initiator of the Norm added: "Dikes, my friend, concern the

 body but denominational freedom in equality concerns the person 'imself".